 These include mute, vol down, vol up, stop, play/pause, and finally skip forward/backward.
 These are all quite chunky buttons which are clearly labelled.
 I personally would like to have seen an analogue dial for the volume control.
 Next, to those we have the macro record button, keyboard lock button, and led brightness control which has off, and 3 brightness levels.

 Moving to the left side of the keyboard, we have 6 programmable macro keys that can have up to a 50 key command recorded to each one (More details below).
 On the underside, we have the domed rubber feet for anti-slip and the risers to give the keyboard that little bit more height and angle on the table.
-The matt black ABS keycaps all look and feel like they have come from a mechanical keyboard.
+The matte black ABS keycaps all look and feel like they have come from a mechanical keyboard.

 The clearly marked transparent lettering enables the bright Capellix LEDs to shine through.
 They are removable for easy cleaning.
 Overall this feels very well built, looks clean and easy to see everything, feels comfortable using on a table and on my lap.
 Sitting it next to a mechanical keyboard, it is almost impossible to tell the difference by looks alone.
 It certainly looks like a £90 keyboard.